 We work hand in hand with federal agencies such as the Inyo National Forest, Bureau of Land Management and the Death Valley National Park to sustain healthy public lands and ensure quality experiences for all through trail and road maintenance, habitat restoration, invasive species control, and facilites upkeep with volunteers and paid staff.

 Get Out, Give Back.

 Here are some ways to get involved:

-Mammoth Lakes Summer of Stewardship: Join us for the Seventh consecutive year of daylong volunteer events to clean up some of the favorite places throughout the Mammoth Lakes Trail System.
+Mammoth Lakes Summer of Stewardship: Join us for the eighth consecutive year of daylong volunteer events to clean up some of the favorite places throughout the Mammoth Lakes Trail System.
 SOS is made possible through funding from the Town of Mammoth Lakes - Mammoth Lakes Trail System in partnership with Mammoth Lakes Trails and Public Access and the Inyo National Forest.

 Do you have a favorite trail in need of some TLC?
 A lake that needs a clean up?
 Have a group looking for an educational and rewarding time out helping our public lands?
 Or are interested in adopting an area?
 Please contact us using the contact form or 760-873-6500.

 Since 2008, Friends of the Inyo has employed professional, paid crews that work on public lands from the Inyo Mountains to Mono Lake.
 In 2015, these projects included rebuilding the trail around Convict Lake, trail work throughout Mono County, route restoration in the Inyo Mountains and across the Inyo National Forest, and work near Travertine outside of Bridgeport.
 Your donations and membership contributions support their work on the land.